ABOUT US

 Ililani Foundation began from a deeply personal journey.
 Co-founders John and Patricia have both experienced the pain and impact cancer brings to a family.
 John lost his mom to bile duct cancer in 2016, and Patricia’s mom, an ovarian cancer survivor, passed away from COVID-19 in 2021.
 Both of their families were shaped by those seasons of love, loss, and strength.

-Then, in May 2021, Patricia was diagnosed with breast cancer.
-What followed was a journey their whole ‘ohana walked through together - facing treatment, healing, faith, and hope.
-Along the way, they saw how many families in Hawai‘i face similar challenges: caring for loved ones, raising their keiki, and making ends meet, all while battling cancer.
-They recognized a deep need for more support and resources for these families.
+Then in May 2021, Patricia was diagnosed with breast cancer.
+Their entire ‘ohana walked through the storm together treatment, healing, faith, and hope.
+Through that journey, they saw firsthand how many families in Hawai‘i are facing similar challenges while still raising their keiki, caring for their homes, and trying to make ends meet.
+They knew families needed more support, more resources, and more moments to simply breathe.

 In Hawaiian culture, name-giving is sacred and deeply valued.
 We extend our heartfelt mahalo to our VP Board of Directors, Leiali‘i Manoi-Cuban, for taking the time to gift this beautiful inoa (name) to the foundation.